-- 17. As required by section 143(3) of the Act, based on our audit we report that: - a).
-We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit of the aforesaid consolidated financial statements: - b).
+- 16. As required by section 143(3) of the Act, based on our audit we report that: - a).
+We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit of the aforesaid consolidated financial statements; - b).
 Except for the effects of the matters described in the Basis of Qualified Opinion section above, in our opinion, proper books of account as required by law have been kept by the Group so far as it appears from our examination of those books. - c).
 The Consolidated Balance Sheet, the Consolidated Statement of Profit and Loss including Other Comprehensive Income, Consolidated Statement of Changes in Equity and the Consolidated Statement of Cash Flows are in agreement with the books of account of the Group; - d).
-Except for the effects of the matters described in the Basis of Qualified Opinion section above, in our opinion, the aforesaid consolidated financial statements comply with Ind AS and/or any addendum thereto as defined in Rule 2(1a) of the Companies (Indian Accounting Standards) Rules, 2015, as amended specified under section 133 of the Act; - e).
-The matter described in Material Uncertainty Related to Going Concern section of our report, in our

-- opinion, may have an adverse effect on the functioning of the $\mbox{\rm Group}.$ - f).
-On the basis of the written representations received from the directors and taken on record by the Board of Directors and the reports of the statutory auditors of its subsidiary companies incorporated in India, none of the directors is disqualified as on 31 March 2023 from being appointed as a director in terms of section 164(2) of the Act; - g).
+Except for the effects of the matters described in the Basis of Qualified Opinion section above, in our opinion, the aforesaid consolidated financial statements comply with Ind AS specified under section 133 of the Act; - e).
+The matter described in Material Uncertainty Related to Going Concern section of our report, in our opinion, may have an adverse effect on the functioning of the Group; - f).
+On the basis of the written representations received from the directors and taken on record by the Board of Directors and the reports of the statutory auditors of its subsidiary companies incorporated in India, none of the directors is disqualified as on 31 March 2024 from being appointed as a director in terms of section 164(2) of the Act; - g).
 The qualification relating to the maintenance of accounts and other matters connected therewith are as stated in the Basis for Qualified Opinion above; - h).
-With respect to the adequacy of the internal financial controls with reference to consolidated financial statements and the operating effectiveness of such controls, refer to our separate Report in "Annexure I" which is based on the auditors' reports of the Company and its subsidiary companies incorporated in India. - i).
-With respect to the other matters to be included in the Auditor's Report in accordance with rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us: - i The Group has disclosed the impact of pending litigations on its financial position as at 31 March 2023 in its consolidated financial statements - Refer Note 37 to the consolidated financial statements; - ii The Group did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at 31 March 2023; - iii There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Group;
+With respect to the adequacy of the internal financial controls with reference to consolidated financial statements and the operating effectiveness of such controls, refer to our separate Report in "Annexure I" which is based on the auditors' reports of the

+Company and its subsidiary companies incorporated in India;

+- i).
+With respect to the other matters to be included in the Auditor's Report in accordance with rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us: - i The Group has disclosed the impact of pending litigations on its financial position as at 31 March 2024 in its consolidated financial statements -Refer Note 37 to the consolidated financial statements: - ii The Group did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at 31 March 2024: - iii There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Group;